aamrits/frontend-interview-questions/css-questions.md

 #### Q12
 ### 🍄 How will you decide when to use a `button` or `tag`?

+- We use `<button>` for actions within a web application (e.g., forms, modals, interactive features).
+- We use `<a>` for navigation, linking to different pages or sections.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>